kirbodev/pomelo-public/README.md

 - [x] Blocks AFK pings using AutoMod
 - [ ] Moderation features

-### Disclaimer - Google Calendar

-I'm still waiting on OAuth verification from Google, so you may get a "Google hasn't verified this app" warning before signing in. (+100 user max limit)

 ## Differences

 |                        | Pomelo | Dyno |